Energy Balance of a Boson Gas at Zero Temperature in Curved Spacetime: Introduction

 In this work, we build upon the foundation of Matos et al.~\cite{Matos2019} by enriching the thermodynamic description with insights from information theory and stochastic mechanics.
 Using the same ADM $3+1$ framework \cite{Alcubierre2008} and hydrodynamic formulation \cite{Madelung1927, Simeonov2025}, we demonstrate that the incorporation of Fisher information concepts \cite{Frieden2004, DnesPetz2008} and stochastic dynamics \cite{Nelson1966, delaPea2015} leads to a more fundamental decomposition of the system's thermodynamic structure.
 This enhanced perspective reveals that the dynamics can be elegantly captured through two fundamental equations:

-\begin{itemize} \item An energy balance equation governing the flux of total energy and its coupling to changes in the self-interaction potential, and \item An information-theoretic constraint linking the Fisher entropy~\cite{Freidel2008, DnesPetz2008} to the spacetime evolution of the boson density and the self-interaction potential. \end{itemize}
+\begin{itemize} \item An energy balance equation governing the flux of total energy and its coupling to changes in the self-interaction potential, and \item An information-theoretic constraint linking the Fisher entropy~\cite{Freidel2008, DnesPetz2008, Caticha2011, Braunstein1994} to the spacetime evolution of the boson density and the self-interaction potential. \end{itemize}

 This dual formulation not only clarifies how energy is conserved from the perspective of a comoving observer and transferred from that of a static observer, but also reveals how quantum information---encoded in the Fisher entropy~\cite{Frieden2004, DnesPetz2008} and connected to holographic principles~\cite{Freidel2008}---is dynamically conserved in curved spacetime.
-The introduction of a stochastic velocity~\cite{Nelson1966, Nelson2012, delaPea1996}\footnote{While we refer to $u_{\mu}$ as the ``stochastic velocity'' following the terminology of stochastic mechanics \cite{Nelson1966,Nelson2012}, it is important to note that in this hydrodynamic formulation, $u_{\mu} = (\hbar/2m)\nabla_{\mu}\ln n$ is not a random variable but a deterministic field derived from the boson density $n$.
-The terminology reflects its connection to the osmotic velocity in stochastic interpretations of quantum mechanics.} further bridges the quantum potential with underlying spacetime fluctuations, suggesting a possible gravitational origin for quantum stochasticity.
+The introduction of a stochastic velocity~\cite{Nelson1966, Nelson2012, delaPea1996}\footnote{We use the term ``stochastic velocity'' for $u_{\mu}$ following the terminology of stochastic mechanics \cite{Nelson1966,Nelson2012}.
+In the present hydrodynamic formulation, $u_{\mu} = (\hbar/2m)\nabla_{\mu}\ln n$ serves as a technical device to separate the diffusive and conservative components of the dynamics, without implying any commitment to a particular interpretation of quantum mechanics.} further bridges the quantum potential with underlying spacetime fluctuations.